The Calling (band): Two and first breakup (2003–2005)

-In February 10, 2003, The Calling recorded a track for the superhero movie Daredevil, titled "For You".
+In 2003, the Calling announced that they began work on their sophomore album, along with a new lineup.
+On February 10 the same year, the Calling recorded a track for the superhero movie Daredevil, titled "For You".
 It was released as the third single for the soundtrack album, while also appearing in the EP version.
 It was used as the closing credits to the film.
-The band performed the song live on The Tonight Show with Jay Leno in the February 13, 2003 episode.
-While the song failed to enter the US charts, it did fairly well in Italy, just past the Top 20 at #19.
+The band performed the song live on The Tonight Show with Jay Leno in the February 13, 2003, episode.
+While the song failed to enter the US charts, it did fairly well in Italy, just past the Top 20 at number 19.

-The Calling announced that they began work on their sophomore album in 2003.
-In March 29th 2004, they released their lead single Our Lives which made its debut on hot adult contemporary radio the same day.
+On March 29, 2004, they released their lead single "Our Lives" from their upcoming second album, which made its debut on hot adult contemporary radio the same day.
 It was featured in the 2004 Olympics ceremony, it was used as the opening song of the 78th annual Academy Awards and used as the theme song to the short lived series "Clubhouse" on CBS.
 The song was well received and charted at number 34 in the Billboard Top 40.
 It also reached the Top 20 in countries like Denmark and Italy.

 In June 2004, the group returned with their sophomore album titled Two.
 However, Two had disappointing sales compared to their first album and failed to live up to expectations, charting at number 54 on Billboard Top 200.

 A final single, "Anything," performed decently with little promotion, charting at number 23 in the Adult Top 40.

-After a lengthy world tour in support of the album, despite the lack of support from the label, Kamin and Band decided to disband The Calling and go on hiatus.
+After a lengthy world tour in support of the album, despite the lack of support from the label, Kamin and Band decided to disband the Calling.
 They played a farewell show in Temecula, California on June 6, 2005.
 Alex then began pursuing a solo career and played occasional shows.